Weatherhead Philosophy of Recruitment

 - After clicking “submit,” you will not be able to make any changes to your application form, resume or essays, but you will be able to log back in later to upload transcripts and test scores.
 All required documents must be submitted in order to be considered.

 - Once your application is complete, you may receive an invitation to interview.
 Interviews are by invitation only.

 - Any application that remains incomplete at the end of the admissions period will be denied.

 When reviewing your profile for admission consideration, the Weatherhead admissions team requires the following (click each category for full details about the admission requirements):

-To be eligible to apply to the MSM-Finance program, all applicants must have completed or be on track to complete a bachelor's degree from an accredited institution by the start of the program.
+All eligible applicants must have completed or be on track to complete a four-year bachelor's degree from an accredited (credentialed) institution by the start of the program.

 All applicants are required to answer two essay questions before the application can be submitted.
 Each essay has a limit of 500 words.